A Call to Spy

-A Call to Spy (also known as Liberté: A Call to Spy) is a 2019 American film, written and produced by Sarah Megan Thomas and directed by Lydia Dean Pilcher.
-The title is a stylistic variant of a call to arms.
-The film is a heavily fictionalised historical drama inspired by the lives of three women who worked as British spies during World War II.
-In many important respects the plot deviates quite widely from actual events and from their real-life missions.
+A Call to Spy (also known as Liberté: A Call to Spy) is a 2019 American spy drama film written and produced by Sarah Megan Thomas and directed by Lydia Dean Pilcher.
+The title is a stylistic variant of 'a call to arms'.
 It stars Sarah Megan Thomas, Radhika Apte and Stana Katic.

-A Call to Spy had its world premiere on 21 June, 2019, at the Edinburgh International Film Festival, and was released in the United States on 2 October, 2020, in theatres and on video on demand.
+A Call to Spy had its world premiere on June 21, 2019, at the Edinburgh International Film Festival, and was released in the United States on October 2, 2020, in theaters and on video on demand.

 The film received mostly positive reviews.
 Film critic aggregator Rotten Tomatoes said it "overcomes a surprising lack of tension with an overall engaging tribute to an oft-overlooked group of World War II heroes."

-Premise
+Plot

-In the beginning of WWII, with Britain becoming desperate, Churchill orders his new spy agency—the Special Operations Executive (SOE)—to recruit and train women as spies.
+In the beginning of the Second World War, with Britain becoming desperate, Churchill orders his new spy agency—the Special Operations Executive (SOE)—to recruit and train women as spies.
 Their daunting mission: conduct sabotage and build a resistance.
-SOE's "spymistress," Vera Atkins (Stana Katic), recruits two unusual candidates: Virginia Hall (Sarah Megan Thomas), an ambitious American with a wooden leg, and Noor Inayat Khan (Radhika Apte), an Indian Muslim pacifist.
-Together, these women help to undermine the Nazi regime in France, leaving an unmistakable legacy in their wake.
+SOE's "spymistress," Vera Atkins, recruits two unusual candidates: Virginia Hall, an ambitious American with a wooden leg, and Noor Inayat Khan, an Indian Muslim pacifist.
+Together, these women help to undermine the Nazi regime in France.